 Equality, Diversity & Inclusion

-In 2001 Tony started to raise the question of accessibility in graphic and communication design, this lead to the creation of the Design for Diversity think tank in 2003 which steered the way for many UK projects around the country for fostering peace and diversity work within communities.
+In 1999 Tony started to raise the question of accessibility in graphic and brand communication design in the magazine BluePrint, this lead to the creation of the Design for Diversity think tank in 2003 which steered the way for many UK projects around the country for fostering peace and diversity work within communities.

 Using the human right of dignity, Tony has developed ways in which companies, governments and charities can respectfully reach all areas of the community inclusively.